Ron Kittle: Career

-A former steelworker who made his MLB debut at nearly 25 years old, Kittle was a popular player on the 1983 "winning ugly" Chicago White Sox when they won 99 games and made their first playoff appearance since the 1959 World Series.
+Kittle hit 50 homers in the minor leagues with the Edmonton Trappers and has his jersey retired in Edmonton at Telus Field.
+He was voted winner of 1982's Pacific Coast League Most Valuable Player Award.
+He hit ninety home runs in the minors combined from the span of 1981 to 1982.
+He made his MLB debut at nearly 25 years old in September 1982.
+Kittle was a popular player on the 1983 "winning ugly" Chicago White Sox when they won 99 games and made their first playoff appearance since the 1959 World Series.
 That season, Kittle was selected an All-Star and won Rookie of the Year honors after hitting 35 home runs (club record for a rookie) and 100 RBI.

-Kittle also hit 50 homers in the minor leagues with the Edmonton Trappers and has his jersey retired in Edmonton at Telus Field.
-He was voted winner of 1982's Pacific Coast League Most Valuable Player Award.

 Kittle maintained his home run power, but after 1983 his batting average declined and his strikeouts increased.
-Kittle left the White Sox after 1986 and played part of 1986 and all of 1987 with the New York Yankees.
-Kittle then played 1988 with the Indians.
+Kittle left the White Sox after 1986 and played part of 1986 before being traded midway through a game to the New York Yankees; he played the ensuing 1987 season with them.
+Kittle then played 1988 with the Cleveland Indians.
 He briefly returned again to the White Sox in 1990, sharing playing time at first base with Carlos Martínez.
 He batted .245 with 16 homers and 43 RBI but struck out 77 times in 277 at-bats through the first four months of that season.

 Kittle was acquired by the Baltimore Orioles from the White Sox for Phil Bradley on July 30, 1990.
 He was resentful of the trade which brought forth the possibility of Frank Thomas being promoted from the minors.
 In need of a right-handed power hitter, the Orioles received a player with a $550,000 salary as opposed to the $1.15 million that Bradley was earning.
 Baltimore general manager Roland Hemond was criticized by the Daily Press for bringing on too many ex-White Sox like Kittle, Greg Walker, Kevin Hickey, Tim Hulett and Dave Gallagher.
 He became a free agent again in the off-season when the Orioles, who had earlier signed Dwight Evans, elected not to exercise the option on his contract on December 15, 1990.